-401696 - ENTRANCE, DRIVEWAY AND INTERSECTING STREET PAVING SURCHARGE driveway, or intersecting street as directed by the Engineer.
+401696 - ENTRANCE, DRIVEWAY AND INTERSECTING STREET PAVING SURCHARGE

-This item will only be considered for areas adjacent to the roadway paving that cannot be completed as part of the mainline roadway and auxiliary lane operation.
-The limits shall be from the outermost roadway element to the point of tie-in of the entrance,
+To compensate for work associated with paving the tie-ins at entrances, driveways and intersecting streets when such work cannot be completed as part of the mainline (roadway, auxiliary lanes, shoulder) paving operation.
+The surcharge limits will extend from the outermost roadway element to the point of tie-in as directed by the Engineer with the following exceptions.